Alfredo Kraus: Technique

 Thanks to his superlative technique and careful husbanding of his vocal resources, Kraus sang onstage until his early 70s.
 He studied voice technique in Milan with Mercedes Llopart.
+Later in his career he sought advice from the distinguished tenor Giacomo Lauri-Volpi, who demonstrated to Kraus what both called "intercostal breathing," which enabled the aging Kraus to sustain high tones more easily.

 Kraus was also noted for extremely refined musicianship, accompanied by a seemingly effortless high register.
 As a result, many opera connoisseurs consider him to be one of the best tenors of the end of the 20th century.
 He was admired for his cultivated musical education and his complete respect for his chosen profession.
 His first priority was the integrity of his artistic interpretation of a piece, rather than his formidable range and excellent technique.

 He performed all over the world, including the Teatro Colón in Buenos Aires, Teatro Municipal in Caracas, Teatro Municipal in Santiago, Chile, Teatro Municipal in Rio de Janeiro, and the Liceu in Barcelona.

 In 1991, Kraus was awarded the Prince of Asturias Award.
 In 1997, his home city of Las Palmas de Gran Canaria opened The Alfredo Kraus Auditorium in his honor.